Goal Programming: Defining Multiple Objectives

 axarr[2].scatter(times, results["q_pump"], linewidth=1, color="r")

-# add horizontal lines to the left of these dots, to indicate that the value is attained over an entire timestep:
+# add horizontal lines to the left of these dots, to indicate that the value is attained over an

-axarr[2].step(times, results["q_orifice"], linewidth=2, where='pre', label="Orifice", color="g")
+axarr[2].step(times, results["q_orifice"], linewidth=2, where="pre", label="Orifice", color="g")

-axarr[2].step(times, results["q_pump"], linewidth=1, where='pre', label="Pump", color="r")
+axarr[2].step(times, results["q_pump"], linewidth=1, where="pre", label="Pump", color="r")

 # Format bottom axis label